RubenVerg/gregtech-molecule-drawings/README.md

 > Now I can appreciate how complex the polymers I'm building are.

+> This was already so cool and colors made it even better!

+> I should be allowed to give Michelin stars to Gregtech add-ons because Madeline is cooking things right.

 ## Adding your own molecules

 Molecules are stored in resource packs under `assets/<namespace>/molecules/<compound>.json`, corresponding to the GT material with ID `<namespace>:<compound>`.